Useful Information

 Koji is a type of mold that is used to change the starch of the rice into sugar that the yeast will later feed on to make alcohol.
 This is a very important step in the process of sake brewing.

 The freshly steamed and cooled rice is sprinkled with kojikin (koji mold spores) in a very warm room and left alone for about four days.
-In this time, the koji will make its way inside the rice grains.
+During this time, the koji will make its way inside the rice grains.
 Since the center of the rice is still moist from the rapid cooling process, the koji is provided with a perfect environment to grow.

-Koji rice, yeast and water are then combined in a room known as the “Motoba”.
-Here the air is cool, but still smells very sweet.
+Koji rice, yeast, and water are then combined in a room known as the “Motoba”.
+Here the air is cool but still smells very sweet.
 The combined mixture creates a small batch of sake that is known as a yeast starter, it has a very high yeast content.
 This is vital in the brewing process.

 Brewing